 You may still be wondering what causes worsening itchy scalp at night specifically, though.
 Although there are some nuances here, generally this can be explained as an overflow of histamine that has been accumulating all day from both overproduction in the gut and possibly from histamine consumed in your diet.
 Without properly functioning enzymes to breakdown all that histamine, it can accumulate throughout the day and cause a more intense itchy scalp at night.

-Ready to start digging into the root-causes of inflammation that are keeping you from living your best life?
-Schedule our first online one-to-one session today!
+Ready to start digging into the root-causes of inflammation, hair loss, and itchy scalp at night that are keeping you from living your best life?
+Learn more here and apply to work together!